udelcodes/udelcodes.github.io/cyber2/Bash_Tutorial.md

 ## Navigate the terminal to finding flags!

-Begin by entering the following commands in the terminal...
+Begin by entering the following commands in the home directory of the terminal...

 1. `git clone https://github.com/alexarnell/Bash_Tutorial.git`
 2. Next go into the 'Bash_Tutorial' directory to start hunting for flags